Desi PDX: History

 Desi PDX is owned by Deepak Saxena.
 The cart operated from the Cubby Hole pod, which closed in 2017.

 The business operated a pop-up out of the commissary kitchen Masala Lab PDX, as of early 2022.
 For Valentine's Day, Desi PDX offered a dinner with chickpea-miso masala lamb shank or vegan tempeh vindaloo as well as radicchio salad with cabbage, roasted Brussels sprouts, candied coriander, and pomegranate vinaigrette, tandoori spiced potatoes with roasted cauliflower sauce and pickled peas, basmati with black cardamom, and citrus cake.
+Desi PDX also caters large events.

 Reception

-Desi PDX was included in Yelp's 2016 list of "Top 40 Food Carts in Portland".
+Desi PDX was included in Yelp's 2016 list of Portland's top 40 food carts.
 In 2017, Eater Portland's Mattie John Bamman said Desi PDX was "one of the hottest food carts in the city".
-Ned Lannamann included the restaurant in the Portland Mercury's 2019 list of "50 of Portland's Best Multi-Cultural Restaurants and Food Carts", in which he described the business as "unique and excellent".
-Waz Wu included Desi PDX in Eater Portland's 2021 overview of "Where to Find Standout Vegan Curries in Portland".
-The website's Ron Scott and Janey Wong included the business in 2021 and 2022 overviews of "Where to Find Exceptional Indian Food in Portland".
+Ned Lannamann included the restaurant in the Portland Mercury's 2019 list of fifty of the city's best multi-cultural eateries, in which he described the business as "unique and excellent".
+Waz Wu included Desi PDX in Eater Portland's 2021 overview of restaurants with "standout" vegan curries in the city.
+The website's Ron Scott and Janey Wong included the business in 2021 and 2022 overviews of recommended establishments for "exceptional" Indian cuisine in Portland.
+In 2025, Desi PDX was included in the website's overviews of Portland's best Indian food, best gluten-free eateries, and best food carts.